ketanjani21/kubernetes-the-hard-way/docs/03-compute-resources.md

 Now it's your turn to create a `machines.txt` file with the details for the three machines you will be using to create your Kubernetes cluster.
 Use the example machine database from above and add the details for your machines.

+> **Note**: Ensure your `machines.txt` file ends with a newline character to prevent the last entry from being skipped during processing.

 ## Configuring SSH Access

 SSH will be used to configure the machines in the cluster.
 Verify that you have `root` SSH access to each machine listed in your machine database.
 You may need to enable root SSH access on each node by updating the sshd_config file and restarting the SSH server.